Center for Corporate Climate Leadership

 - An aggressive absolute corporate GHG emissions reduction goal (U.S., North American, or global operations);

-- An aggressive intensity goal established before October 5, 2010 (including all Climate Leaders goals), that would have been deemed to be aggressive at the time the goal was established.
+- An aggressive intensity goal established before October 5, 2010 (including all Climate Leaders intensity-based goals), that would have been deemed to be aggressive at the time the goal was established;

 GHG reduction goals must significantly exceed credible and transparent sector-specific, business-as-usual performance forecasts.
 For more information on demonstrating the aggressiveness of a reduction goal through benchmarking, please refer to EPA's guidance.